sd-404/async-symfony-tutorial/README.md

 # Sending email asynchronously using Symfony Messenger and RabbitMQ

-The symfony project live in the app directory
+The symfony project lives in the app directory
 Dev stacks needed are in the utils docker dir.

 ## Dev stack